Adelaide–Darwin railway line: First steps toward a transcontinental railway

 Under the provisions of the Northern Territory Acceptance Act 1910, the Commonwealth Railways assumed responsibility for the South Australian Railways' narrow gauge lines in the far north of South Australia and the Northern Territory.
 The Act mandated the building of a south–north railway although, crucially, no date was specified.

 Two routes were considered: a standard gauge line branching off the Trans-Australian Railway at Tarcoola or a cheaper extension, from Oodnadatta, of the narrow gauge Central Australia Railway (CAR) line that had opened in 1891.
-Eventually the latter was chosen, and the extension to Alice Springs was opened in 1929.
-Meanwhile, the North Australia Railway (NAR) opened in stages south from Darwin to Birdum, the latter being reached in 1929.
+Eventually the Oodnadatta route was chosen, and the extension to Alice Springs was opened in 1929.
+Meanwhile, the North Australia Railway (NAR) opened in stages south from Darwin to Birdum, with Birdum reached in 1929.

 In the late 1940s, the South Australian Government developed the Leigh Creek coalfields, 271 km (168 mi) north of Port Augusta to provide coal for a power station in Adelaide and, later, for a new power station built at the port.
 The infrastructure of the CAR was inadequate for the increased tonnages to be carried, so the federal government funded a new standard gauge line from Stirling North to the coalfields, and on to Marree to provide cattle transport.

 The northernmost two-thirds followed an alignment generally within 8 km of the narrow-gauge line.
 The southern third avoided the impediments of the mountainous section near Quorn and Hawker.
-The new standard-gauge line covered one-third of the distance to Alice Springs, and a Commonwealth Railways booklet mentioned its "special importance to the Northern Territory as it is the first stage in the ultimate conversion of the narrow-gauge railway to Alice Springs to standard 4 ft 8 1/2 in gauge".
+The new standard-gauge line covered one-third of the distance to Alice Springs.
+A Commonwealth Railways booklet mentioned its "special importance to the Northern Territory as it is the first stage in the ultimate conversion of the narrow-gauge railway to Alice Springs to standard 4 ft 8 1/2 in gauge".

 Tarcoola to Alice Springs

 By 1967, interest in a transcontinental route had revived again.
 Extension of the route then in existence was one of three options considered, but a route far to the west, largely free of flood events, was chosen.
-Construction of the current 828 km (515 mi) kilometre line from Tarcoola to Alice Springs began in April 1975, opening in October 1980.
+In April 1975, construction of the current 828 km (515 mi) kilometre line from Tarcoola to Alice Springs began, opening in October 1980.
 The CAR closed shortly after.
 By then, the NAR had closed, in June 1976, following the closure of the iron ore mine at Frances Creek.